rootisgod/rootisgod/content/posts/2023/2023-02-04-Creating-Ephemeral-Github-Action-Runners-In-A-Kubernetes-Cluster.md

 draft: false
 ---

 I recently had a challenge at work where developers required the ability to deploy an Azure environment, and run GitHub Action tests against it.
 The problem with that is, because we are in a corporate environment, we really really like to know the IP address the traffic is coming from so we can whitelist it.
-The GitHub Action runners hosted by GitHub fail this requirement because we would need a massive whitelist, and anyone running a GitHub access could potentially access our infrastructure.
+The GitHub Action runners hosted by GitHub fail this requirement because we would need a massive whitelist, and anyone running a GitHub Action could potentially access our infrastructure.
 No good.

 The solution is to use a 'self-hosted' runner.
-That is essentially where you have your own machine, you install a GitHub Runner Agent on it, and whitelist its 'good' IP.
+That is essentially where you have your own machine, you install a GitHub Runner Agent on it, and whitelist only its IP.
 But, the problem with this is;
 - A GitHub runner is attached to a specific repository.
 But, you can create a 'Shared' runner if you have Organisational Level admin access organisation level
 - A corporation won't let you do things at the GitHub Organisation level (reasonably so).
 Using a 'Shared' runner is beyond most at a large organisation (and it would probably be massively oversubscribed with jobs)